w3c/wot/minutes/main/20251015/Readme.md

 ## Meeting minutes

-the transcription from AI was fnot bad but sometimes special terms were not correct, we need to go through it
+the transcription from AI was not bad but sometimes special terms were not correct, we need to go through it

 ## Minutes